highcharts/node-export-server/README.md

 ## Note About Version And Help Information

 Typing `highcharts-export-server --v` will display information about the current version of the Export Server, and `highcharts-export-server --h` will display information about available CLI options.

+## Note About Highcharts Version

+When `useNpm` is set to **true**, Highcharts uses the version specified in `package.json`.
+The `version` option or switching the Highcharts version on the server at runtime will have no effect.
+To change the version of local Highcharts scripts, update `package.json` directly.

 ## Note About Paths